kaishin/unredacted/_posts/2015-10-04-tvos-hig-tldr.md

 - **Top Shelf**.
 The area above the first row of apps where featured content of the focused app appears.

+*Update*: My colleague [Jack Nutting] pointed out that clicks require you to press the touch surface until it clicks, whereas taps don't.

 ## General

 - Design with multiple simultaneous users in mind.